As with groups and rings, for modules we have the standard four isomorphism theorems, the first of which gets by far the most use:

 Suppose are submodules of an -module and .
 Then .

 Let's see how we can prove this theorem using only universal properties.
-To do that, we'll show that the module satisfies the universal property of the module , from which it will follow that the two are isomorphic (by a unique isomorphism!).
+To do that, we'll show that the module satisfies a universal property of the module , from which it will follow that the two are isomorphic (by a unique isomorphism!).
 With that in mind, let and denote the canonical projection morphisms (that are part of the information of the quotient).
 Since and , by the universal property of the morphism factors uniquely through :

 We now have our morphism .
 At the level of elements, this is simply the map that takes each coset to the coset .
 Notice that is exactly the image of in , i.e., is .
 We're already in excellent shape.